The Seven Mechanisms

 The investment implication: If transmissibility works as designed, the return curve is nonlinear.
 Each generation of participants produces the next generation of mentors.
 The investment seeds a self-replicating process.
 If it doesn't work as designed, you've still funded comprehensive curriculum that any community can use.

-The mechanism: A person who can recognize manipulation, evaluate sources, resist tribal epistemology, and maintain nuance under pressure is permanently inoculated against a wide range of exploitations.
+The mechanism: A person who can spot when they're being manipulated, weigh evidence honestly, hold their tribe's conclusions at arm's length, and stay nuanced when pressure mounts — that person is permanently inoculated against a wide range of exploitations.
 This is a one-time developmental investment that produces a lifetime return.

 The evidence: Moderately supported.
 The research on critical thinking and media literacy shows that these capacities, once developed, persist.
 Cognitive bias awareness does reduce susceptibility to specific biases (though the effect varies).
 The "permanent inoculation" framing is somewhat strong — people can still be manipulated even with good meta-cognitive tools — but the direction is right.
 Every person who develops these capacities is one more person who cannot be easily weaponized by misinformation, demagogues, or algorithmic manipulation.